Fever Blisters & Canker Sores

 The main way to tell the difference between a fever blister and a canker sore is by location.
 Fever blisters occur outside the mouth, generally around the border of the lips.
 Canker sores occur inside the mouth.

-They also differ in appearance: Fever blisters are patches of several small fluid-filled blisters, while canker sores are usually single round white or yellow sores with a red border.
+They also differ in appearance.
+Fever blisters are patches of several small fluid-filled blisters, while canker sores are usually single round white or yellow sores with a red border.
+Tests are rarely needed but may be done if sores are severe, don’t heal, or keep coming back.
+Sometimes, a small sample may be taken and tested in a laboratory.

 Treatment

-Typically, both types of sores go away on their own and treatment is not usually required.
+Typically, both types of sores go away on their own in 1–2 weeks, and treatment is not usually required.
 There is no known treatment that can permanently cure fever blisters or canker sores and prevent them from recurring.
-Treatment focuses on minimizing the pain and speeding recovery time.
+Treatment helps relieve the pain and speed up healing.

-Fever blisters can be treated with prescription antiviral medications either applied as topical creams or taken orally.
-See a doctor if your cold sores persist longer than a few weeks, you develop a high fever, or you notice eye irritation.
+Fever blisters can be treated with antiviral medicines (creams or pills) prescribed by a doctor if needed.
+See a doctor if your cold sores last longer than a few weeks, you have a high fever, or you notice eye irritation.

-Canker Sores can be treated with over-the-counter (non-prescription) gels to numb the pain.
-Avoiding spicy or abrasive foods may also help.
-Rinsing the mouth with over-the-counter antiseptic medications may help prevent infection of the sore and speed healing.
+Canker sores can be treated with over-the-counter (non-prescription) gels to numb the pain.
+Rinsing the mouth with over-the-counter antiseptic medications may help prevent infection of the sore and speed up healing.

 Both fever blisters and canker sores can have triggers that produce flare ups.
 Try to identify and then avoid triggers so your flare ups become less frequent.